Fania/Thesis/readme.md

 - [ ] make pre and postface fonts italic in toc
 - [ ] indent parts in toc
 - [ ] weird space after mini toc?
+- [ ] why do the spirals after the mini chapter tocs creep upwards slowly over time each chapter? at the beginning the distance is fine but later on it overlaps.???

 ## Hongji feedback